Regncon/conorganizer/README.md

 ## Done

+-   Convert my events to use new event system
 -   Add none events to list
 -   Match header and footer to design
 -   Check if firebase token should be private